-If you’re living with HIV, you may find that you experience fatigue from time to time.
+If you’re living with human immunodeficiency virus (HIV), you may find that you experience fatigue from time to time.
 Described as tiredness that isn’t relieved by rest, fatigue can affect your quality of life and prompt you to look for ways to improve your energy levels.

 “I always feel like I’m carrying a 1,000-pound weight on my back, no matter what I’ve tried or used,” shared one myHIVteam member.
 “Tired of being tired.
 I want my energy back.”